Aagladstone/Datebook/README.md

 # Project2

+Group Members:

+* Diane Sabra
+* Liane Suarez
+* Aaron Gladstone

+The DateBook blends the ideas of a Kanbon model with a calendar.
+The advantage of using a Datebook of a calendar is to lose all of the white/empty space that a calendar contains, so that you can focus on the dates that actually matter to you.
+The target audience of the application is for people that look to become more organized, without using a calendar.
+The Datebook will be able to solve the problem of forgetting important deadlines, meetings, birthdays or anniversaries.

+Instruction Guide:

 Welcome to the DateBook.

 The Datebook was created to help a user keep all of their events in a row(literally and figuratively).
 The user will create a new event and fill out a form containing multiple fields(Event name, description, category[work, school, meetings, personal, payment, reminders, misc/random], date, time of day, if the event is recorring[daily, weekly, monthly, yearly], and if they would like to recieve a notificaton about their event).